audiotape playback perfected

 Why do you say that playing back a legacy master tape on a studio tape recorder is irresponsible?

-Most surviving original master tapes are undergoing various chemical degradations rendering them increasingly mechanically fragile.
-The conservation of these tapes should be a foremost consideration.
-In 1987, after observing under microscopy the damage to oxide layer calendering and bonding that occurs when tapes are pulled over fixed-pin lifters or fixed guides, we began warning against the use of tape machines having those construction details.
+First do no harm!
+In 1987, after observing under microscopy the damage to a calendered oxide layer that occurs when tapes are pulled over fixed-pin lifters, fixed guides, or multiple heads, we began warning against the use of tape machines having those construction details.
+This caution also applies to Mylar-based tapes that have been thermally-treated or “baked.”

 But doesn’t everyone use vintage studio recorders for playback?